Weak reflection principle for L\'evy processes: Weak symmetry of spectrally negative L e vy processes

-is absolutely convergent, as follows from the Cauchy inequality.
-The following discussion shows that $p_t$ does possess the desired properties and, in addition, provides some auxiliary constructions needed to formulate the main result.
+is absolutely convergent, which follows from the Cauchy inequality.
+The following discussion shows that $p_t$ does possess the desired properties and in addition, provides some auxiliary constructions needed to formulate the main result.

-Denote by $\mathcal{D}$ the space of all functions $f:\RR\rightarrow\RR$, which are $3$ times continuously differentiable and satisfy
+Denote by $\mathcal{D}$ the space of all functions $f\dvtx \RR\rightarrow \RR$, which are $3$ times continuously differentiable and satisfy

-We equip $\mathcal{D}$ with the topology generated by the above family of semi-norms and consider $\mathcal{D}^*$ -- the dual of $\mathcal{D}$, consisting of all continuous linear functionals on $\mathcal{D}$.
-Using Fubini's theorem, it is easy to see that $g_r \in \mathcal{D}^*$, for any $r>0$.
-In addition, Assumption $\ref{ass:1}$ implies that the marginal density $p_t$ of $X_t$ is well defined, for all $t>0$.
-For any fixed $t>0$ and $k=0,1,2,\ldots$, the Fourier transform of $x\mapsto e^{kx}p_t(x)$ is given by
+We equip $\mathcal{D}$ with the topology generated by the above family of semi-norms and consider $\mathcal{D}^*$---the dual of $\mathcal {D}$, consisting of all continuous linear functionals on~$\mathcal{D}$.
+Using Fubini's theorem, it is easy to see that $g_r \in\mathcal {D}^*$, for any $r>0$.
+In addition, Assumption~\ref{ass1} implies that the marginal density $p_t$ of $X_t$ is well defined, for all \mbox{$t>0$}.
+For any fixed $t>0$ and $k=0,1,2,\ldots,$ the Fourier transform of $x\mapsto e^{kx}p_t(x)$ is given by

-which can be computed for all $u\in\RR$ as an analytic continuation of its values in the domain $u\in\left\{-iy\,|\,y\in(k,\infty)\right\}$, where the integral in the left hand side is a priori known to be absolutely convergent.
-Applying standard estimates to the integral term in $\psi(k+iu)$ (cf. (\ref{eq.LevyTriplet})), we can easily deduce that
+which can be computed for all $u\in\RR$ as an analytic continuation of its values in the domain $u\in \{-iy \mid y\in(k,\infty ) \}$, where the integral on the left-hand side is a priori known to be absolutely convergent.
+Applying standard estimates to the integral term in $\psi(k+iu)$ [cf. (\ref{eqLevyTriplet})], we can easily deduce that

 where $c$ is a positive constant.
-This, in particular, shows that the Fourier transform of $x\mapsto e^{kx}p_t(x)$ belongs to the Schwartz space (i.e. the space of infinitely smooth functions, decaying at $\pm\infty$ faster than any power).
+This, in particular, shows that the Fourier transform of $x\mapsto e^{kx}p_t(x)$ belongs to the Schwartz space (i.e., the space of infinitely smooth functions, decaying at $\pm \infty$ faster than any power).
 Using the standard properties of Fourier transform, we conclude that $x\mapsto e^{kx}p_t(x)$ belongs to the Schwartz space as well.
-In addition, we notice that relations (\ref{eq.fourdens})--(\ref{eq.fourdens.asymp}) hold for all $k\geq -\zeta$, due to Assumption \ref{ass:1}.
+In addition, we notice that relations (\ref{eqfourdens})--(\ref{eqfourdensasymp}) hold for all $k\geq-\zeta$, due to Assumption~\ref{ass1}.
 Thus, we have proved the following lemma.

-\begin{lemma} Let Assumption \ref{ass:1} hold.
-For any $t>0$, we have: $p_t\in\mathcal{D}$, and the mapping $x\mapsto e^{-\zeta x}p_t(x)$ belongs to $\mathbb{L}^1(\RR)\cap\mathbb{L}^2(\RR)$. \end{lemma}
+\begin{lemma} Let Assumption~\ref{ass1} hold.
+For any $t>0$, we have $p_t\in \mathcal{D}$, and the mapping $x\mapsto e^{-\zeta x}p_t(x)$ belongs to $\mathbb{L}^1(\RR)\cap\mathbb{L}^2(\RR)$. \end{lemma}

 Finally, we present the main result of this paper.